VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 {{< /tip >}}

 Alright, so making the board send text to the computer or blink an LED is cool and all, but, that's not really all that interesting.
-Let's go further, lets... uh... blink a **different** LED!
+Let's go further, lets… uh… blink a **different** LED!

 [TODO] LED pull up/down